Does solar work during a blackout?

 However, there are drawbacks to using solar batteries in a hybrid system, such as protecting battery life during extended blackouts or cloudy conditions.

-Counterintuitive, isn’t it?
 So first, you go to the trouble and expense of your own little solar power station, and then you have no power if the electricity grid goes down.

-Why is your system turning off?
+Why is your solar panel system turning off?

 This is because of how grid-tied systems are designed.
 Sunlight will beam down on the panels they use to generate DC energy converted to AC energy through the inverter and then used by household appliances.

 When your solar panels produce more electricity than you are using, this extra energy is transferred back to the grid.
 Imagine that the grid goes down, and the sparky climbs up a local power pole to fix the offending transformer or wire.
 Now imagine several homes in the street, all merrily feeding 240V electricity back into the grid from their solar panels.
-Your sparky is going to get one hell of a shock!

 Also, when the grid infrastructure detects a fault, the transformers and other equipment on the grid shut down for their protection.
 So you could destroy that equipment if you force electricity into it from your solar system.